From the Mountain Most High

 The Hebrew language is steeped in meaning.
 Words that are similar teach us lessons.
 One such example is the Hebrew word for “world,” olam.
 The word olam is nearly identical to the word ilaym, which means “hidden.”
 This is because our world is filled with hiddenness.
 Reality is cloaked by superficial appearances, and things aren’t always what they seem.
 What seems good might actually be bad, while what seems bad is ultimately good.

 The trick is to maintain a faith perspective.
 When we have faith, we understand that no matter how bad thing may appear, things are always good because everything comes from God.
-As we read in the book of Lamentations: “Is it not from the mouth of the Most High that both calamities and good things come?”
+As we read in Lamentations 3:38: “Is it not from the mouth of the Most High that both calamities and good things come?”
 God gives the orders for all things that happen, and if it comes from God it has to be good – even if it doesn’t seem that way.

 It’s interesting that from the very beginning of our lives, we experience this hiddenness, this confusion.
 Consider childbirth.
 For most of history, and often enough today, the mother is screaming in pain.
 Perhaps there are complications and a cesarean section is performed.
 If we didn’t know better, we would think a terrible thing was taking place!